 In order to align the interests of our directors with those of our shareholders, a significant portion of the director fees are paid in the form of equity.
 Each non-employee director (other than Mr. Martinez) received an equity award, with a dollar value of \$100,000 upon his or her initial election to the Board of Directors and receives grants in the same amount annually thereafter upon re-election at our annual meeting of shareholders.
 The equity compensation is paid in the form of deferred stock units, or DSUs.
 The DSUs are payable in actual HSNi shares six months following termination of Board service.
 In addition, each non-employee member of our Board of Directors receives an annual cash retainer in the amount of \$50,000, which is payable quarterly.
 Each member of the Audit Committee and Compensation Committee (including their respective chairs) receives an additional annual cash retainer in the amount of \$10,000.
-Each member of the Governance Committee receives an additional annual cash retainer in the amount of \$5,000.
-The chair of each of the Audit Committee and Compensation Committee receives an additional cash retainer in the amount of \$15,000.
+Each member of the Governance Committee receives an additional annual cash retainer in the amount of \$20,000 and the chair of the Governance Committee receives an additional cash retainer in the amount of \$15,000.
 HSNi does not compensate employees for service on the Board.

 Mr. Martinez serves as Chairman of the Board.
 For his services as Chairman, Mr. Martinez is paid an annual retainer of \$250,000 and an annual equity grant with a dollar value of \$250,000.
+Mr. Martinez does not receive any additional compensation for his committee service.